nicoligg/piano-automation/README.md

 The project is a virtual piano developed by the automation team during an internship at Mosaic Fertilizers in Brazil.
 It offers a fun, interactive way to play sounds using your computer keyboard.
 This piano is a simple yet effective implementation of a virtual piano that allows users to play various sounds.

 # *Functionalities:*
-AutoPiano has the following features:
+Piano has the following features:

 1. *Interactive Musical Keys:* The virtual piano features a series of musical keys, each representing a sound.
 Users can click keys with the mouse or use the computer keyboard to play musical notes.